ivoniet-ntu/ivoniet-ntu/README.md

 # Hi, I'm Ivo Niethammer 👋

-I specialize in **Data Analysis** and **Natural Language Processing**, with a focus on building clean, documented code and professional technical reports.
+I specialize in **Data Analysis** and **Natural Language Processing**, with a focus on building clean, documented code and professional technical and research reports.

 ---